abhijeetforprojectonly2000-ai/smartstudy/README.md

 # Verify PDF is text-based (not scanned)
 # Check browser console for errors
 # Wait patiently (1-2 minutes for first upload)
+# If using free tier, use only sample PDFs provided
 ```

 **Problem: Upload timeout**